-While most home cooks prefer the convenience of gas or charcoal, there’s a growing number of people who prefer to cook with wood as the primary fuel.
+While most home cooks prefer the convenience of gas or charcoal, there’s a growing number of people who prefer to grill with wood as the primary fuel.

-Are There Health Risks of Cooking with Wood?
+Are There Health Risks of Grilling with Wood?

 Cooking with wood isn’t inherently unhealthy, but there are some things to consider before you start.